This article was updated on July 13, 2018.

 “When you call something Fucking Adelaide … it’s allowed to be here,” Hyde says.
-Her tenderly titled comedy series premieres at Adelaide Film Festival this week before streaming on ABC iView.
+Her tenderly titled comedy series is streaming on ABC iView following a world premiere at Adelaide Film Festival in 2017.
 It follows three siblings – played by Brendan Maclean, Tilda Cobham-Hervey and Kate Box – who reunite in Adelaide when their mum decides to pack up and sell the family home.
 And if the name didn’t already give it away, the South Australian setting is front and centre.

 Rather than act as an anonymous, universal backdrop, the city is a key part of the storytelling.
 And Adelaide references abound.
 Local viewers will recognise The Grace Emily Hotel and Pollen 185, and share a knowing wink to talk of our semi-newfound laneway culture (“Have you been to Peel Street?
 It’s just like Melbourne,” suggests Cobham-Hervey’s character, Kitty).

 It’s self-deprecating and at times – gasp – derisive, but it’s refreshingly familiar. “[The title] is a reference to [that common response] ‘Ugh, fucking Adelaide’ when you keep running into the same people or the coincidence that goes on – that small town-ness,” says Hyde.

 Adelaide’s two degrees of separation is given a nod through Kitty, who avoids learning the names of her sexual partners lest she discover an inevitable association.